Minerva

-UI Design
+Product Design

-We have lost the art of conversation
+We have lost the art of conversation.

 Gen Z and Millennials face many challenges in interpersonal communication that contribute to increased rates of anxiety and depression.